Ssruno/punching-nat-test-bed/nebula-with-simple-nodes/README.md

 conntrack v1.4.3 (conntrack-tools): 2 flow entries have been shown.
 ```

-However, If we change the [config file](config/node-b1/config.yml "config file") of the "node-b1" and we set `delay: 0s` under the punchy directive, we obtain the same clash of tuple in conntrack but this time on the Gateway A.
+However, If we change the [config file](config/node-b1/config.yml "config file") of the "node-b1" and we set `delay: 0s` under the punchy directive, we obtain the same clash of a tuple in conntrack but this time on the Gateway A.

 ```
 vagrant@gw-a:~$ sudo conntrack -L -j udp      17 29 src=10.40.40.5 dst=172.19.19.19 sport=5555 dport=7777 [UNREPLIED] src=172.19.19.19 dst=172.18.18.18 sport=7777 dport=1024 mark=0 use=1